Skip to main content

 Flushing

-The Web SDK automatically batches and sends trace data at the end of the current JavaScript tick (microtask).
-The first flush sends a CreateTrace request, and subsequent flushes send UpdateTrace requests with any new data.
+Both the Web SDK and Node.js SDK automatically batch and send trace data at the end of the current JavaScript tick (microtask).
+All flushes send idempotent FlushTrace requests.
 You can also call flush() manually at any time to send pending data immediately:

 const trace = client.trace({ name: 'MyTrace' })